-- Strong referral pathways between mental health, housing, youth, justice, child safety, emergency relief and AOD services. - Providers report difficulty recruiting AOD workers that are Aboriginal or Torres Strait Islander which limits capacity to provide culturally appropriate services to these clients. - Individuals requiring residential rehabilitation are limited due to upfront fees required, and financial costs required to maintain their home. - Many services expressed demand for treatment outstrips capacity, and wait lists are common, people often disengage while waiting to get in to treatment. - Limited options for young people and people with children.
-There are no withdrawal management options for under 18's and services are often considered not 'youth friendly'. - Some individuals seeking AOD treatment will 'down-play' their mental health problem to secure treatment, particularly for residential services - Parents are not seeking treatment for AOD use for fear of losing their children.
+- Strong referral pathways between mental health, housing, youth, justice, child safety, emergency relief and AOD services. - Providers report difficulty recruiting AOD workers that are Aboriginal or Torres Strait Islander which limits capacity to provide culturally appropriate services to these clients, which can result in early disengagement from the service. - Individuals requiring residential rehabilitation are limited due to upfront fees required, and financial costs required to maintain their home. - Many services expressed demand for treatment outstrips capacity, and wait lists are common, people often disengage while waiting to get into treatment. - Limited options for young people and people with children.
+There are no local withdrawal management options for under 18's and services are often considered not 'youth friendly'. - Some individuals seeking AOD treatment will 'down-play' their mental health problem to secure treatment, particularly for residential services.
+Providers report once the client has detoxed in the service their mental health problems become visible and staff may not have the skills required to manage these. - Parents are not seeking treatment for AOD use for fear of losing their children.
 Treatment services do not accommodate children, limiting parents' options for accessing treatment - Limited detox capacity on the Gold Coast.
 Barrier for people wanting to access rehabilitation as they are required to detox prior to rehabilitation (must not be using).
 Flexible options including in-home detox are required to meet this need. - General Practitioners advised they require further information about availability of services, treatment options and appropriate referral pathways, particularly for methamphetamines - Limited in-home outreach services with a gap identified in the Coomera / Northern Corridor area.
-Transport is often a barrier to accessing services - Small operational budgets limit AOD staff to receive ongoing professional development, impacting workforce quality, planning and sustainability. - Individuals with AOD problems often face difficulty accessing mental health or accommodation services due to those services not being funded or skilled to support AOD needs.
+Transport is often a barrier to accessing services - Small operational budgets limit AOD staff to receive ongoing professional development, impacting workforce quality, planning and sustainability.